KhiopsML/khiops-doc/docs/api-docs/kdic/dictionary-files.md

 This organization ensures scalable analysis, even with very large flat files that far exceed available RAM, by enabling efficient sequential access and hierarchical reconstruction of data.

-!!! note

-    Khiops cannot directly interface with relational databases.
-Instead, it requires the data to be prepared as one sorted data file per entity in a hierarchical schema.
-    While this data preparation step is necessary, it is significantly simpler than the traditional feature engineering process, which often involves transforming complex structured data into a single-table format for analysis.

 ### Interest of External Tables